hokwanhung/to-do-notebook/java_related_practical.md

 **6. How to convert from String to integer?**
      -ans: `[variableName] = Integer.parseInt([stringName])`
      -explanation: Scan through the string to find any integer value.

+## 2020.12.19
+**7. How to check if the input is a positive number, zero or a negative number?**
+     -ans: `Integer.signum([variableName])`
+     -explanation: Positive number = "1", zero = "0" and negative number = "-1".
+**8. What is object-oriented programming?**
+     -ans: **Encapsulation + Abstraction + Inheritance + polymorphism**
+     -explanation: Spegatti coding (Proceduaral Programming) = coding with loads of interdependent functions, which makes regulation much harder.
+                   Encapsulation = the grouping of related variables(referred as property) and functions (referred as methods) into a unit(referred as object).
+                   -Parameters are less to not required as it would be automatically collected to the function.
+                   Abstraction =